 The existing bridge rails on Dry Creek Bridge would be replaced with concrete barrier type 836 (modified for bike railing) in both directions (Figure 2-1).
-The northbound side of the bridge would require an extension of 5 feet 3 inches in width by either the cantilever method or the use of cast-in-drilled-hole (CIDH) piles, and the southbound side would require the installation of carbon fiber reinforced polymer.
+The northbound side of the bridge would require an extension of approximately 5 feet in width by either the cantilever method or the use of cast-in-drilled-hole (CIDH) piles, and the southbound side would require the installation of carbon fiber reinforced polymer.
 In addition, the retaining walls at abutments 1 and 3 would be reconstructed and CIDH piles would be added at the footing of Pier 2 as well.
-A concrete block and Midwest Guardrail System (MGS) would also be installed along the approach sections of the bridge in both directions.
-Other work would include removing and repairing concrete.
+In addition, a drainage culvert would be installed through the retaining wall at the abutment to allow discharge of stormwater.
+A concrete block and Midwest Guardrail System (MGS) would also be installed along the approach sections of the bridge in both directions and would replace existing nonstandard metal beam guardrails (MBGRs).
+Other work would include removing and repairing unsound concrete along the soffit construction joint of Spans 1 and 2.